Skip to Content

 Will Contest

 Each of our Will Challenge Attorneys regularly represents clients in defending and challenging the validity of wills and trusts.
-Typically, these disputes involve a challenge or contest the validity of a will or trust as a result of many factors, including, but not limited to, undue influence, forgery, fraud, and lack of testamentary capacity.
-Our years of experience focusing on these challenges allow us to explain these complex matters to clients in a simple, direct fashion.
-We work with clients to analyze the case’s strengths and weaknesses and to arrive at a plan of attack or defense that is in your best interest.
+Typically, these disputes involve a challenge or contest of the validity of a will or trust as a result of many factors, including, but not limited to, undue influence, forgery, fraud, and lack of testamentary capacity.
+Our years of experience focusing on these challenges allow us to explain these complex matters to clients simply and directly.
+We work with clients to analyze the case’s strengths and weaknesses and arrive at a plan of attack or defense in your best interest.

 What is a Will Contest or a Will Challenge?

 The Will Contest Lawyer helps you focus on the key issues.
 The heart of a Will Challenge is the belief that the offered Will does not reflect the testator’s actual intent or that the Will is otherwise invalid.
 A Will Contest begins with a formal objection to the validity of a Will.
 We file these formal objections in specific locations, such as the Register of Wills, Surrogate, or the Orphans’ Court.
-Specific procedural rules govern Will Challenges, and failure to follow these standards can lead to the case’s dismissal.
-It is of vital importance to correctly craft and file the initial Will Challenge Petition.
+Specific procedural rules govern Will Challenges; failure to follow these standards can lead to the case’s dismissal.
+It is vital to craft and file the initial Will Challenge Petition correctly.
 If filed incorrectly, crucial issues might be later barred.
 For more detailed information, see my page “Will Contests for the Civilian Non-Lawyer.”

 What is the basis of a Will Challenge?

-Just claiming that a Will does not reflect the deceased’s intent is not enough.
+Claiming that a Will does not reflect the deceased’s intent is insufficient.
 There must be a legal basis and theory for dismissing the offered Will.
 Examples of grounds for a Will Challenge include:

 • Undue Influence